 Are These Consumer Discretionary Stocks Undervalued Right Now?

-One company value investors might notice is Nexstar Media Group (NXST).
-NXST is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 8.60, which compares to its industry's average of 24.57.
-Over the last 12 months, NXST's Forward P/E has been as high as 10.17 and as low as 5.60, with a median of 7.62.
+One company to watch right now is Central Garden & Pet (CENT).
+CENT is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 15.62, which compares to its industry's average of 19.21.
+Over the past 52 weeks, CENT's Forward P/E has been as high as 24.80 and as low as 14.67, with a median of 18.33.

-Investors should also note that NXST holds a PEG ratio of 0.86.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-NXST's PEG compares to its industry's average PEG of 1.83.
-Over the last 12 months, NXST's PEG has been as high as 1.02 and as low as 0.56, with a median of 0.76.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+CENT has a P/S ratio of 0.84.
+This compares to its industry's average P/S of 1.02.

-Investors could also keep in mind TEGNA (TGNA), an Broadcast Radio and Television stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Consumer Products - Discretionary stock you could consider is The Container Store (TCS), which is a # 2 (Buy) stock with a Value Score of A.

-Additionally, TEGNA has a P/B ratio of 1.74 while its industry's price-to-book ratio sits at 17.35.
-For TGNA, this valuation metric has been as high as 2.21, as low as 1.49, with a median of 1.86 over the past year.
+Additionally, The Container Store has a P/B ratio of 1.39 while its industry's price-to-book ratio sits at 7.62.
+For TCS, this valuation metric has been as high as 3, as low as 1.22, with a median of 1.74 over the past year.

-Value investors will likely look at more than just these metrics, but the above data helps show that Nexstar Media Group and TEGNA are likely undervalued currently.
-And when considering the strength of its earnings outlook, NXST and TGNA sticks out as one of the market's strongest value stocks.
+Value investors will likely look at more than just these metrics, but the above data helps show that Central Garden & Pet and The Container Store are likely undervalued currently.
+And when considering the strength of its earnings outlook, CENT and TCS sticks out as one of the market's strongest value stocks.

 Click to get this free report